Chinese artichoke plant

 How to grow artichokes

 Buy 1 Now for £2.
+It is also grown as a crop in parts of Europe, notably France where the .
 An herbaceous, tuberous perennial to 60cm tall, with 4-angled stems and finely hairy, textured leaves.
 Harvest late Autumn-Winter.
-It bears small white root tubers that can be eaten raw or cooked and are often also pickled.
 In summer purple-pink flowers are borne on erect flower .Chinese artichoke is a rhizomatous plant (continuously growing underground root) that grows well in lightly sandy, well-drained, humus-rich soils, with good sun .Overview

 How to grow Chinese artichokes

 Tubers for sale for planting.
 Plant in sunny position in Spring, producing edible tubers 5-7cm long.Scholars disagree to some extent when it comes to the plant’s exact biological origins, with some saying that it grew first in China and others claiming .
 The tubers have a distinct shape and a crisp and mild but nutty flavour.
-I'll show you this cool root vegetable, Chinese Artichoke or Crosne.
+Latin name: Stachys affinis Plant Family: Mint (Lamiaceae) Lifespan: Perennial Origin: China Growing: They are cold hardy but require a good amount of water to get good production from the tubers.Stachys affinis, or Chinese Artichoke or Crosne, is one of the easiest perennial vegetables to grow in a temperate garden.
 Products will be posted Tuesdays or Thursdays Tracked 24 Royal Mail .

 Crosne / Chinese Artichoke

 They have a top growth that reaches 50-60 cm tall.
-Add the carrots and artichoke in. long, and erect, square stems 9-15 in.
+Add the carrots and artichoke in.
 Placing rows 6 to 8 feet apart will allow room to easily water, fertilize and harvest.
 Like potatoes and Jerusalem artichokes, this is a tuber, but it is not related to either of these plants.
 The Chinese artichoke plant .
 The Chinese artichoke plant yields a little tuber popular in Asian cuisine.Chinese Artichoke is a perennial to 60cm with mauve flowers.
 They work well in a stir-fry, added towards the end as they only need to be fried for a few .
+Stachys affinis is a perennial herbaceous plant with red to purple flowers and reaches a height of 30

 Jerusalem Artichokes & Chinese Artichokes